trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

 ## News

+- We released a new preprint, [On Second Order Behaviour in Augmented Neural ODEs](https://arxiv.org/abs/2006.07220), in which we study how Neural Ordinary Differential Equations learn 2nd order dynamics.
 - Our paper [Quantile QT-Opt for Risk-Aware Vision-Based Robotic Grasping](https://q2-opt.github.io/) was accepted to RSS 2020.
 - We presented our new preprint [Deep Graph Mapper: Seeing Graphs through the Neural Lens](https://arxiv.org/abs/2002.03864) as a poster at the [ELLIS Workshop on